Facebook shares rise in buildup to mystery event, earnings

-SAN FRANCISCO (Reuters) - Facebook Inc’s stock opened on Monday above $32 for the first time since July as anticipation about upcoming products and financial results underscored Wall Street’s renewed confidence in the online social network.
+SAN FRANCISCO, Jan 14 (Reuters) - Facebook Inc’s stock opened on Monday above $32 for the first time since July as anticipation about upcoming products and financial results underscored Wall Street’s renewed confidence in the online social network.

 Facebook will on Tuesday host its first major press event at its headquarters in Menlo Park, California, since its troubled initial public offering in May, triggering a guessing game among technology observers and online blogs about what it could unveil - everything from a smartphone to a search engine.